401(k) and IRA Catch-Up Contributions for 2026

 Making a catch-up contribution is perhaps not in your best interest if you’re already taking withdrawals from a retirement account, need the extra money for other savings goals/to cover essential expenses, or feel confident you’re already saving enough.

-How to make catch-up contributions
+How to increase catch-up contributions prior to tax deadlines

 In sum: catch-up contributions